dherzey/bechdel-movies/terraform/README.md

 # Refresh token/session, and verify authentication
 gcloud auth application-default login
 ```
+Take note that the <b>project variable</b> in [variables.tf](https://github.com/dherzey/bechdel-movies-project/blob/main/terraform/variables.tf) should also be changed accordingly.

+## Run terraform
-Finally, the following are the execution steps to run in Terraform:
+The following are the common execution steps and their function in Terraform:

 1. `terraform init`: initialize and configure backend
 2. `terraform plan`: previews changes and proposes execution plan